 You see your ideal partner sitting across the table of Starbuck having a quiet cup of coffee.
 He or she is dressed casually.
-They don’t look intimidating They are attractive.
+They don’t look intimidating.
+They are attractive.
 They are also alone.
 The hundreds of possibilities run through your head.
-You want to start a conversation with them.
+You want to try start a new conversation with them.
 However, you freeze and you don’t know what to say, much less how to say it.
-Or maybe you’re at a networking session are you see the boss of your ideal company standing beside a booth.
+Or maybe you’re at a networking session are you see the hiring manager of your dream job at your dream company standing beside a booth.
 You’re thinking of what to say in a situation like this.

-Firstly, you need to understand that there are good conversational mindsets that can make or break any conversation.
+Firstly, there are good conversational mindsets that can make or break any conversation.

 This can be done by adopting conversational mindsets such as 1) using effective language, 2) learning the art of making statements, 3) creating endless conversation threads by actively listening and 5) understanding the mechanics of how to connect deeply with anyone.

 Mindset 1: Lower The Bar For a Conversation

 The first step to starting a conversation with a stranger and making sure you never run out of words is to lower the bar for conversation.

 In my earlier days, I was notorious for being too witty or lost in abstract arguments in my head.
 It single handedly submarined a lot of social, romantic and business opportunities.
 Only relying on pure wit or intellect is actually a horrible way to start a conversation, or talk to anyone in general.

 The need for serious or deep talk in the first couple of minutes is a narrative from movies you watch growing up where the actors and actresses often come up with witty lines and the ‘perfect moment’ to start talking to someone new.
 In reality, this is far from the truth.
 Starting a new conversation is always a little awkward at first, just keep it simple.